 In a typical SNMP deployment, many production environments use a network management system (NMS) for a unified monitoring and administrative view of all SNMP-enabled devices.
-The NMS communicates with a master agent, whose main responsibility is to translate the

-SNMP protocol messages and multiplex any request messages to the subagent on each managed device (for example, directory server instance, directory proxy server, or OS Subagent).
+The NMS communicates with a master agent, whose main responsibility is to translate the SNMP protocol messages and multiplex any request messages to the subagent on each managed device (for example, Directory Server instance, Directory Proxy Server, Synchronization Server, or OS Subagent).
 The master agent also processes responses or traps from the agents.
-Many vendors provide commercial NMS systems, such as, Alcatel-Lucent (Omnivista EMS), HP (OpenView), IBM-Tivoli (Netview), Oracle-Sun (Solstice Enterprise Manager), and others.
+Many vendors provide commercial NMS systems, such as Alcatel-Lucent (Omnivista EMS), HP (OpenView), IBM-Tivoli (Netview), Oracle-Sun (Solstice Enterprise Manager), and others.
 Specific discussion on integrating an SNMP deployment on an NMS system is beyond the scope of this chapter.
 Consult with your NMS system for specific information.

-The UnboundID Directory Proxy Server contains an SNMP subagent plugin that connects to a Net-SNMP master agent over TCP.
-The main configuration properties of the plugin are the address and port of the master agent, which default to localhost and port 705, respectively.
-When the plugin is initialized, it creates an AgentX subagent and a managed object server, and then registers as a MIB Server with the directory proxy server instance.
+The UnboundID[®] Directory Proxy Server contains an SNMP subagent plug-in that connects to a Net-SNMP master agent over TCP.
+The main configuration properties of the plug-in are the address and port of the master agent, which default to localhost and port 705, respectively.
+When the plug-in is initialized, it creates an AgentX subagent and a managed object server, and then registers as a MIB server with the Directory Proxy Server instance.
 Once the plug-in's startup method is called, it starts a session thread with the master agent.
 Whenever the connection is lost, the subagent automatically attempts to reconnect with the master agent.
-The directory proxy server's SNMP subagent plugin only transmits read-only values for polling or trap purposes (set and informs operations are not supported).
-Thus, SNMP management applications cannot perform actions on the server on their own or by means of an NMS system.
+The Directory Proxy Server's SNMP subagent plug-in only transmits read-only values for polling or trap purposes (set and inform operations are not supported).
+SNMP management applications cannot perform actions on the server on their own or by means of an NMS system.